mathanraj0601/Devops/Shell scripting/shell-scripting.md

 ## Shebang

 - some expression or syntax that is mentioned above works well with certain shell so when we share script we need mention to the people which script to run.
-To overcome this shebang come to pley while starting the script file the first line should be #! *shell-name/location* so that os itself execute it on the shell example : ` #! bin/bash `
+To overcome this shebang come to pley while starting the shell to run the script file the first line should be #! *shell-name/location* so that os itself execute it on the shell example : ` #! bin/bash `

 ## Exit code
 Usually when a script fail it update the inbuilt exit variable "?" to non zero number and the variable is always intialized to zero